 14. FX Photo Studio

+If you’re a Mac user looking for creative effects, you’ll definitely want to give Skylum’s FX Photo Studio a spin.
+It has a beautiful and intuitive interface, plenty of filters to choose from, and a smart brush that allows you to apply the effect selectively, without using masks.
 While it only has basic image editing options, this won’t affect plugin users much.
 Simply apply the effect to a duplicate image layer in Photoshop and edit away.
 (Mac only.)Price: $39.99

+While Photoshop’s HDR option will combine your images for you, most HDR photographers find it seriously lacking in usability.
 And while many turn to stand-alone programs, that can really create more hassle if much of your workflow is already in Photoshop.
+The solution?
+Plugins.

 15. Aurora HDR

 Truly one of the best HDR options out there (both as a standalone program and as a plugin).
 Aurora allows for advanced (yet easy) HDR editing that can be anywhere from truly natural-looking to the wild and extreme.
 Most HDR editing programs don’t allow you to easily end up with a natural-looking photo, but Aurora really shines here.
 Comes with layering, multiple blend modes, amazing presets, and even lens correction.
 If you’re a serious HDR photographer, do yourself a favor and give Aurora a try.Price: $99

 16. HDR Efex Pro